-All X-ray and imaging locations are accredited by the American College of Radiology, meaning they have undergone a rigorous review process to ensure they meet nationally accepted standards.
+All X-ray and imaging locations have undergone a rigorous review process to ensure they meet safety standards.

 Carson Tahoe’s comprehensive Breast Center offers patients a seamless integration of preventive, diagnostic, imaging and surgical services in support of early detection and treatment of breast cancer – all in one, convenient location.
 Located on the Carson Tahoe Medical Campus, the center operates as an extension of Sierra Surgery and features the latest technological advancements, including 3D mammography, 2D mammography, breast biopsy, and breast MRI.

 An X-ray machine uses a small dose of radiation to produce images also known as a radiograph.
 X-rays are noninvasive tests that use x-rays, which are passed through the body and captured on a detector from which a digital image is made.
 X-rays may be performed on any body part.
 X-rays are a frequent, quick and effective imaging tool utilized for illness or injury evaluation.

 Ultrasound, also known as Sonogram, uses sound waves to create an image.
 With ultrasound, water-soluble gel and a probe will be placed on your skin sending sound waves into your body.
 Those sound waves bounce off your organs and return to the machine creating a diagnostic image.
 Ultrasound is a very safe technology.